+1) BrexitBrexit will continue to cause turbulence, impacting factors such as recruitment, financial market stability and trading.
+However, while Brexit will not come without it’s challenges, herein lies an opportunity.
+This year represents a chance for firms to review and boost recovery capabilities to have the best shot at navigating the risky waters ahead.
+Full resilience spanning people, processes and technologies, as well as the capability to not only maintain “business as usual”, but thrive, should be the ultimate goal.
 Bosses should regularly review and test systems to ensure they have the agility to deliver on emerging market demands and Brexit-related volatility.
 Whether running production or recovery environments, resilience across all aspects of the business as Brexit unfolds is vital.
 This identifies vulnerabilities; enabling strategies for optimum resilience to be put in place, to manage risk positively should the worst happen.

 Overcoming inevitable challenges in 2018With natural disasters, terrorist attacks, the fallouts of Brexit and GDPR no longer possibilities but inevitable challenges, businesses must be equipped for an ever-growing range of threats.
 Making the necessary preparations and investments to manage the risk scenarios in 2018 that could hinder strategic business and IT programmes will put companies leaps and bounds ahead of the competition.
 Chris Ducker is senior director of global proposition strategy at Sungard Availability Services

 Share this story